 SyncML is designed specifically with the wireless world's tight requirements in mind.
-SyncML minimizes the use of bandwidth and can deal with the special challenges of wireless synchronization, such as relatively low connection reliability and high network latency.
-SyncML supports synchronization over WAP, http or OBEX.
-As an open, future-proof standard, SyncML is the synchronization choice for any device or application of the mobile information society.
+SyncML minimizes the use of bandwidth and can deal with the special challenges of wireless synchronization,

 What information can be synchronized in the phone?

 Application Remote sync Local sync

 Contacts Yes Yes

 Calendar Yes Yes

 Tasks Yes Yes

 Notes Yes Yes